Erik Heyl: Early American Steamers

 A total of about 800 steamboats and steamships built in the United States between 1807 and 1872 are covered in the work, with the emphasis heavily on Great Lakes and East Coast vessels.
 A small number of steamers built in Canada or the United Kingdom, and which saw significant service in American waters, are also included.
 Data for each vessel, where available, includes: year of construction; ship name changes; shipbuilder; engine builder; engine type and size; propulsion type; hull type (usually either wood or iron); hull dimensions; registered tonnage; list of sister ships if any; and in most cases, a comprehensive list of registered owners.
 The data section is followed by a service history of the vessel covering the most significant events in its career.
 Service histories are usually a single page in length, but for vessels with more colorful careers, they can run to several pages.

 The majority of entries include an ink-and-watercolor illustration of the ship by Heyl; all illustrations are to a consistent 1:610 scale.
 Some entries have no illustration, while a few—where, for example, the ship's appearance substantially changed after a rebuild—have two or more.
 In the first two volumes, the reproductions are quite small—2.5 in high, with a variable width depending on the ship size, and the color (and text) is reddish-brown.
 From the third volume on, the images are considerably larger at 3.5 in in height, allowing for greater detail, while the width is a consistent 7 in; reproduction is in grayscale.

 Early American Steamers has become a standard reference work and is included in bibliographies of many academic books in the field.
 Professor of History René de la Pedraja of Canisius College, New York, has described it as "the essential source" for 19th-century American steam vessels built before 1880.

 Personal details

-Heyl married Alice Emily Spragge (b.
-1893) in Buffalo, New York, on October 8, 1912.
+Heyl married Alice Emily Spragge (born 1893) in Buffalo, New York, on October 8, 1912.
 The couple had one daughter, Barbara Alice (1918–2003).
 Heyl's second marriage was to Elizabeth Solvieg Ralph, the ceremony taking place at Erie, Pennsylvania, on March 4, 1929.
 The couple had two children, Peter (1931–1951) and a daughter, Kristen.

-Erik Heyl died on July 15, 1973 at the Millard Fillmore Hospital, Buffalo, following several weeks of illness; he was 85 years of age.
+Erik Heyl died on July 15, 1973, at the Millard Fillmore Hospital, Buffalo, following several weeks of illness; he was 85 years of age.
 He was survived by his wife and daughters.
 The following year, his papers were donated by his widow to Bowling Green State University, where as of 2021 they were still held.

 Heyl's remains are held in the Columbarium at the Episcopal Church of the Good Shepherd, Buffalo, NY.
 His widow Elizabeth, who later remarried, is also interred there.